cmmr/ecodive/joss/paper.md

 Diversity Index [@Shannon1948] and Chao1 [@Chao1984], important estimators such
-as the Abundance-based Coverage Estimator (ACE) [@Chao1992] and Fisher's Alpha [@Fisher1943], and key phylogeny-aware metrics like Faith's Phylogenetic Diversity, offering robust ways to assess within-sample richness and evenness.
-For assessing between-sample dissimilarity, `ecodive` implements essential beta diversity metrics widely used in microbial ecology, including Bray-Curtis Dissimilarity [@Bray1957; @Sorenson1948], the complete UniFrac family, and the Aitchison distance [@Aitchison1982] for compositional data analysis.
+as the Abundance-based Coverage Estimator (ACE) [@Chao1992] and Fisher's Alpha [@Fisher1943], and key phylogeny-aware metrics like Faith's Phylogenetic Diversity [@Faith1992], offering robust ways to assess within-sample richness and evenness.
+For assessing between-sample dissimilarity, `ecodive` implements essential beta diversity metrics widely used in microbial ecology, including Bray-Curtis Dissimilarity [@Bray1957; @Sorenson1948], the complete UniFrac family [@Lozupone2005; @Lozupone2007; @Chen2012; @Chang2011], and the Aitchison distance [@Aitchison1982] for compositional data analysis.
 This extensive collection allows for a thorough and multi-faceted analysis of community structure.

 For the most up-to-date list and detailed descriptions, please refer to the official `ecodive` documentation at <https://cmmr.github.io/ecodive>.